How to Get to Kyoto from Tokyo

 Overall

-As you can see, Shinkansen is much faster but buses are the better option for budget.
+As you can see, the Shinkansen is much faster but buses are the better option for budget.
 The price may vary depending on the class of seats.
-An overnight bus may be the better choice for those who wish to save accommodation expenses.
+An overnight bus may be the better choice for those who wish to save on accommodation expenses.
 To sleep comfortably, a superior seat is recommended.
 Another advantage of buses is the time of the last bus: about 1 hour later than the train’s one.

 So, it depends on which you value, time or money during the trip.